-Prerequisites: 27.030 or 27.828 or 17.031 and 17.041 or 27.111 or 27.172.
+Prerequisites: 27.010 and 27.030 or 27.811 or 27.828 or 17.031 and 17.041 or 27.111 or 27.172.

 Distribution of taxa.
 Floras of the Southern Hemisphere with particular reference to Australia.
 Endemic, discontinuous and relict taxa.
 Dispersal and migration of species.
 Origin, evolution and geological history of Angiosperms.
 The development of the Australian biogeographic element.
 Study of the recent past to understand present distributions of taxa.
 The role of man and climatic change on Australian vegetation.
 Detection of pattern and association and their causes.
 Classification, ordination and mapping of vegetation.
 Ecology of selected Australian vegetation types.
+Composition, structure, productivity and environmental control of heathland, woodland, grassland and rainforest communities.
 Management of vegetation in different climate regimes.
+Field work of up to five days is a compulsory part of the subject.